Overview

 )

-split_result = client.split.document(
+split_result = client.split(

-split_config_id="split-config-def456" # saved config
+split_config_id = "split-config-def456" # saved config

 )

-schema_result = client.schema.extract_schema(
+schema_result = client.schema(

-split_schema_config={ # inline config
+split_schema_config = { # inline config

-"schema_prompt": "Extract financial data"
+"schema_prompt" : "Extract financial data"

 }